MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/windowsserverbackup/Restore-ACL.md

 ```

 ### -Path
-Path for which permission needs to be restored
+Specifies the full path of the object for which the cmdlet restores permissions.

 ```yaml
 Type: String